What is Enterprise Content Management?

 2. Store documents in a digital repository

-The benefits of enterprise content management go beyond simply keeping track of where documents are located.
-A content management system also reduces the time, cost and complexity associated with managing documents throughout their life cycle, helping ensure compliance with organizational record retention policies.
+The benefits of enterprise content management go far beyond document storage.
+An ECM system also reduces the time, cost and complexity associated with managing documents that require retention schedules, throughout their life cycle, assisting in efforts to bolster regulatory compliance.
 In fact, a recent Nucleus Research study showed content management systems returning $6.12 for every dollar invested.

 3. Retrieve documents, regardless of device or location